What’s in the Senate’s 80-page bipartisan gun safety bill?

 It requires the Centers for Medicare & Medicaid Services to provide guidance to states on how to increase access to health care and mental health services through telehealth programs to Medicaid and Children’s Health Insurance Program enrollees.

-It also seeks to improve access to mental health service in schools by requiring the Centers for Medicare & Medicaid Services to provide states with resources to expand health programs at schools.
+It also seeks to improve access to mental health services in schools by requiring the Centers for Medicare & Medicaid Services to provide states with resources to expand health programs at schools.

 Clarifying the definition of gun dealers